 - ELEVATION - Really none to speak of.
 I know that this is typically for Florida, but this course is flat for even Florida standards.
 One of the flattest courses I've ever played.
 No more than 5 feet of elevation change throughout the entire course layout.

 - NATURAL BEAUTY - Average, definitely not the most scenic course in Pinellas County.
-The trees, mostly live oak and pine, just don't have the same pop found at other nearby courses, I'm not entirely sure why.
+The trees are mostly live oak and pine and just don't have the same pop found at other nearby courses, I'm not entirely sure why.
 The creek or channel has more of a ditch feel than a graceful winding creek.
 I'll also add that the course takes a lot of wear and tear and is mostly void of grass.

 - DRAINAGE - During the rainy season (typically May-September), Coachman will flood.
 Be sure and check daily rainfall totals.
-Three inches of rain over two days will flood this course.
+Three inches of rain over a two day perior will flood this course.

-Other Thoughts: I'd play Coachman a lot if I within 5-10 miles.
+Other Thoughts: I'd play Coachman a lot if I within 5 to10 miles.
 Good for beginners thru advanced.
 Not a destination course like nearby courses Cliff, Taylor, Cypress, Oldsmar and Picnic.
-However this course fits well among next tier of area courses like Maximo, Youth, 22nd, Limona, and USF.
+However this course fits in well among next tier of area courses like Maximo, Youth, 22nd, Limona, and USF.
 If you live in the Tampa Bay region, you need to play this course at least once.

 3 Helpful / 1 Not

 Pros: -Great signage and very easy to follow